 During the third country visit in April and May 2012, Mr Senior notably participated in the design and organisation of a symposium that was initially planned to take place in September 2012, but that has been postponed to a later date.
 The event will address the key changes occurring in the audiovisual content market in Argentina and other countries, and identify potential business responses in order to keep up with the constantly changing nature of the market.
 Stakeholders from different branches of the sector as well as different countries will be brought together to share their experience, questions and ideas, creating a new network of creative businesses with an interest in developing sustainable business activities; help lobby the government to support innovative policy development for the content sector for children; and stimulate closer alignment with other policy areas.

-Mr Senior is currently finalizing strategy recommendations, with an emphasis on the need to support the sustainable development of an independent audiovisual production sector.
-The strategy recommendations will also bring national legislation and infrastructure into the picture, to assist the work of the Government of the City of Buenos Aires in order to become a key market for Spanish-language audiovisual content for children.
+Mr Senior developped strategy recommendations, with an emphasis on the need to support the sustainable development of an independent audiovisual production sector.
+The strategy recommendations also bring national legislation and infrastructure into the picture, to assist the work of the Government of the City of Buenos Aires in order to become a key market for Spanish-language audiovisual content for children.

 The research conducted by the international expert in 2012 and the intervention of other creative industries involved in the production of content for children and adolescents has led the General Bureau of Creative Industries of the Government of the City of Buenos Aires to create a new audiovisual platform “CIyA XXI” (Content for Children and Adolescents in the XXIst Century), to bring together content producers, to better disseminate Argentine creative contents and to strengthen the position of Buenos Aires within the global audiovisual market.